 Results are impacted by the rising cost of inputs, particularly in respect of power, fuels, labour, transport, equipment and consumables.
-During the global downturn, the prices of and supply constraints on certain of the Group's inputs eased (other than in respect of energy and transport costs in South Africa), the effect of which was to limit the adverse impact of mining sector and Consumer Price Index ("CPI") inflation on the Group's cost base.
+During the global downturn, the prices of and supply constraints on certain of the Group's inputs eased, the effect of which was to limit the adverse impact of mining sector and Consumer Price Index ("CPI") inflation on the Group's cost base.
 Mining sector and CPI inflation resumed growing with the recovery from the global economic downturn.